LameIkon/Semster4/Assets/GUIDELINES.md

 ---

-### 7: Better Architecture in Unity!
+### 7: Better Unity Architecture
 Jerk'n'Jolt was horrid to look at!
 Everything must be nice and tidy so it's easy to find things.

 We should use always have an elaborate folder system.
-Alternatively, make some more use of inheritance and interfaces.
-(UML diagrams may be useful here)
+Alternatively, make some more use of inheritance and interfaces (UML diagrams may be useful here).

 ---